 Choose a simple transportation plan for fireworks night

 If you stay near the edge of the action, you may be able to walk part of the way.
-Otherwise, plan for how you’ll get to and from the fireworks without paying for the most congested parking options.
+Otherwise, plan how you’ll get to and from the fireworks without paying for the most congested parking options.

 In the end, the best affordable Independence Day getaways usually aren’t the ones with the most expensive-looking fireworks.
 They’re the ones where you can enjoy the holiday energy—public events, outdoor time, and good company—without your budget quietly turning into confetti.